seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 ```

 In this example, the $p$-value is very close to 0, which is much less than the significance level of 0.05.
 Consequently, we conclude that $R^2$ is significant and that the height of the fish explains much of the variation in weight.

+In this post, we built a simple linear model to predict the weight of Bream based on its height.
+In the next post, we'll incorporate additional features to explore whether including more variables can improve the accuracy of our weight predictions.